QME & AME Evaluations

 A Unique Clinical Perspective

-Dr. Patibanda brings a unique perspective to medical-legal evaluation — as both a treating interventional pain physician and a chronic pain patient himself, his evaluations reflect a deep clinical and personal understanding of pain conditions.
-This dual perspective results in evaluations that are thorough, empathetic, and clinically grounded.
+As both a treating interventional pain physician and a chronic pain patient myself, my evaluations reflect a deep clinical and personal understanding of pain conditions — thorough, empathetic, and clinically grounded.

 Frequently Asked Questions